What is Standalone OD Car Insurance?

-Who should get an Own Damage Car Insurance?
+Who should get a Standalone OD Car Insurance?

-What is Covered in OD Car Insurance by Digit?
+What is Covered in Standalone OD Car Insurance by Digit?

 What’s not covered?